loader image

 • A watch time of 178 hours

 A key part of the dissemination of the videos is that they can be viewed by non-native speakers.
-This played a pivotal factor in our outcomes, geographically, Ireland is the only country that placed in the top ten of our viewership with countries such as Brazil, Vietnam and Mexico in our top 3.
+This played a pivotal factor in our outcomes, geographically, Ireland is the only EU country that placed in the top ten of our viewership with countries such as Brazil, Vietnam and Mexico in our top 3.

 In terms of other media and analytics, we have had over 1,000 visits to the sspc.ie website to view the short videos.
-On Twitter the overall Impressions stands at 16,916 and overall engagements at 600.
+On Twitter the overall impressions stands at 16,916 and overall engagements at 600.
 SSPC utilised Instagram reels, which secured over 1,600 views on this platform.
 On LinkedIn, each video had over 100 views.

 Share This: